The Origin of the Bible

 Now when it comes to the New Testament, all Christians of all types agree.
 There are exactly 27 books, no more and no less.
 How did the early Christians decide on these books?

 The answer requires a little more knowledge of history.
 From the time of Jesus, all the way into the 4th century (about 360 years later), Christians had no set New Testament.
 What they had instead was a number of scrolls that came from the apostolic era.
-What scrolls they used had a lot to do with where they were located, and each area used a slightly different set of scrolls.
-Thus, early Christianity had no set or standardised New Testament canon.
+What scrolls they used had a lot to do with where they were located, and the tradition of their bishops, as each area used a slightly different set of scrolls.
+Thus, early Christianity had no set or standardized New Testament canon.

 A couple centuries prior to this, a dynamic and charismatic lay-preacher named Marcion created quite a stir.
 He was a wealthy ship owner and son of a bishop in Asia Minor (modern-day Turkey).
 He rejected the Old Testament entirely, and pitted the Gospel against the Old Testament, the Christian God against the Jewish God, as if they were two separate gods, the Christian God being good and the Jewish God being evil.
 Marcion came up with the first list of books (canon) for his New Testament.
 It consisted of just 12 books, which included his own epistle and a modified version of the Gospel according to Luke.
 He accepted the following Christian writings in this order: